MIRSD Full Form-Market Intermediaries Registration and Supervision Department

 • Encourages ethical business practices and professional integrity in financial markets.

-• Prevents financial crises by identifying and addressing risks associated with high-frequency trading, leverage, and liquidity mismatches.
+• Prevents financial crises by addressing risks from high-frequency trading, leverage, and liquidity mismatches.

-• Works closely with SEBI, RBI, and other regulatory bodies to mitigate risks in the capital markets.
+• Works with SEBI, RBI, and other bodies to mitigate risks in capital markets.

 • Protects retail and institutional investors by monitoring broker activities, preventing misrepresentation, and enforcing accountability.

-• Encourages a healthy investment environment by ensuring that market participants follow regulations.
+• Encourages a healthy investment environment by ensuring market participants follow regulations.

 Challenges Faced by MIRSD